WA Government Architecture Decision Records

 Infrastructure as Code Workflow:

-isolated state storage.
+AWS accounts with isolated state storage.

 Consequences